-Businesses shall confirm receipt of the request to notice, access, or delete within 10 days and provide information about how the business will carry out the request.
+Businesses shall confirm receipt of the request to notice, access, or delete within ten days and provide information about how the business will carry out the request.
 They should respond to the requests within 45 days, beginning from the day they received the request, regardless of the time required to verify the request.
 If necessary, they may take an additional 45 days if the businesses can provide consumers a proper explanation about why they need more days to respond.

 Opt-In from Minors

 Non-compliance with CCPA could prove costly.
 However, unlike GDPR (read our guide), businesses have 30 days to fix any alleged violation.
-After that, they will be subjected to fines up to $7500 per intentional violation and up to $2500 per unintentional violation.
+After that, they will be subject to fines up to $7500 per intentional violation and up to $2500 per unintentional violation.